-Notifies the factory of a removal/replacement of a dependency.
+Notifies the factory of the removal/replacement of a coordinate which might be a dependency.

-- old_coord: The dependency coordinate to be removed/replaced. - new_coord: If None, the dependency using old_coord is removed, otherwise the dependency is updated to use new coord.
+- old_coord: The coordinate to be removed/replaced. - new_coord: If None, any dependency using old_coord is removed, otherwise any dependency using old_coord is updated to use new_coord.